New Virginia Edition

-We’re pleased to announce the launch of Crab Decks & Tiki Bars of the Chesapeake Bay, Third Maryland Edition.
+We’re pleased to announce the launch of Crab Decks & Tiki Bars of the Chesapeake Bay, Second Virginia Edition.
 The latest edition in the series of popular travel guides is designed for everyone with a thirst for adventure.

-• Use the book to discover hidden gems and eat just-caught seafood on every neck of the Bay from Baltimore’s bustling harbor to the scenic Eastern Shore, the historic port of Annapolis and carefree Solomons Island.
+• Use the book to discover hidden gems and eat just-caught seafood on every neck of the Bay from Norfolk’s bustling harbor to the scenic Eastern Shore, the historic port of Yorktown and carefree Colonial Beach.

 • Find something for every budget and mood, with waterfront destinations ranging from casual crab shacks to white linen fine dining.